Turnip-Labs/BetterThanDocumentation/docs/7.3/items.md

 By default, your item class will take three arguments:

 1. translationKey - used to translate your item, has to be unique
 2. namespaceId - A string used to identify your item, has to be unique.
-Format is Namespace:Value.
+The Format for this is "Namespace:Value".
 2. itemId - A number used to identify your Item, has to be unique.

 ```java